A useful exercise that develops the way you define success in your life

 Blending emotion and logic

 In 1961, when President John F. Kennedy committed to sending US astronauts to the moon by the end of the decade, he wasn’t speaking from the point of view of logic.
-The first men had only just gone into space, and the technology to get to the moon didn’t exist.
-However, he did create an aspirational image of success and committed the USA to develop the technology, the machines and the training, and finding the men and women to make it happen.
+The first men had only gone into space, and the technology to reach the moon didn’t exist.
+However, he did create an aspirational image of success.
+He committed the USA to developing the technology, the machines and the training and finding the men and women to make it happen.

 Take the same approach.
-Dig deep into your feelings, needs, wants, desires, aspirations and dreams yet to be fulfilled; the things you ache for when you think about them long and hard.
-Answering the questions above, particularly the ‘think, feel, act’ questions, will ignite your sensory experience making the hairs on the back of your neck stand up with a feeling of nervous excitement as you carve out your definition of success.
+Dig deep into your feelings, needs, wants, desires, aspirations, and dreams yet to be fulfilled; the things you ache for when you think about them long and hard.
+Answering the questions above, particularly the ‘think, feel, act’ questions, will ignite your sensory experience, making the hairs on your neck stand up with nervous excitement as you carve out your definition of success.

 Step 2: Piece success together